-Interest paid on your home equity loan is typically deductible under certain circumstances.
+Under certain circumstance, you can receive a home equity loan tax deduction on the interest of the loan.
 Home equity credit options provide homeowners this benefit that is not available with personal loans or credit cards.
 Interest rates for unsecured types of credit are typically higher than rates for home equity financing.
 Using home equity credit can be a smart way to finance expenses if you own your home and itemize federal tax deductions.

-Your Home Equity Loan: How Much Interest Can You Deduct?
+Home Equity Loan Tax Deduction: How Much Interest Can You Deduct?

 What is a home equity loan?